More action, less talk, distinguish Biden’s 100-day sprint

 A distribution mess, perhaps, but the Trump administration and Congress had made a huge investment in the development of vaccines.
 Not only that, but the administration took action to lock in early supplies for the U.S. while many other developed countries still face crucial shortages of doses.

-As the number of vaccines manufactured swelled, so did the number that reached Americans arms, with more than 4 million shots administered one day in mid-April.
+As the number of vaccines manufactured swelled, so did the number that reached Americans’ arms, with more than 4 million shots administered one day in mid-April.
 The president became fond of the political trope of underpromising but overdelivering, repeatedly blowing past benchmarks and timelines.

 The improved vaccine deployment was a significant early achievement, in part made possible by Biden’s first legislative success: passing a $1.9 trillion COVID relief bill into law within two months.